SushreeSwain/Shortify/README.md

 - Clicking on the short URL automatically redirects to the original site.

 ### 📈 Analytics
-- Track how many times each short URL was visited.
 - Check global stats like total URLs and total visits.
 - See full info for each short link (original URL, visits, expiry, etc).

 ### 📷 QR Code Generator
 - Generate a QR code for your short URL using a simple link like `/qr/:shortId`.
 - It shows up directly in Postman or browser (PNG image).
-- No saving needed — just download and share!
+- No saving needed, just download and share!

 ---